Plan a Green Funeral with Golden Leaves.

 Planning a green funeral, for an increasing number of people, cutting damage to the

 environment is an important life goal.
 But do those principles what about when you die?
-Funeral planning is not a wildly popular topic (can’t think why!), but standard funeral practices do use up natural resources and contribute to air and water pollution.
+Planning ahead is not a wildly popular topic (can’t think why!), but standard funeral practices do use up natural resources and contribute to air and water pollution.
 Cremation gives off toxic substances such as soot, sulphur dioxide, and mercury (from dental fillings).
-Big improvements have been made to crematoria in recent years from this viewpoint with megabucks being spent on expensive filtration equipment – pushing up costs and the prices of prepaid funeral plans.
+Big improvements have been made to crematoria in recent years from this viewpoint with megabucks being spent on expensive filtration equipment – pushing up costs and the prices of prepaid plans.
 While religious, cultural, or family traditions might shape most things, planning for a green burial through your prepaid green funeral plan can help your loved ones comply with your wishes for a low-impact green funeral.

 Since green burial practices are not yet that common, we have to undertake a fair bit of research so we do ask you not to send in your enquiry unless you are ready to take out a green funeral plan within the next couple of weeks.
 In most cases the green funeral plot will need to be purchased separately, as it is impossible to guarantee availability or cost of the actual burial plot in the future.